-The way the world lives is reaching a new balance.
+The world population is reaching a new balance.
 In 2010, over half the world lived in urban areas and by 2050 that proportion is expected to reach nearly 70%.
 As a result, the United Nations is demanding a change in how we think about the construction and reconstruction of urban areas.

 Our Construction Management and Engineering program anticipates that change by exploring the area between ‘construction engineering' and ‘scientific management and economics'.
 It focuses on the management and implementation of urban development processes with an emphasis on smart cities.
 In particular, it looks at:

-- Energy Neutral Cities: creating more reliable models to estimate the effects of renewable energy technologies on the district level
+- Energy Neutral Cities: creating more reliable models to estimate the effects of renewable energy technologies and promote energy savings through smart infrastructure design (e.g. autonomous vehicles) and behaviour adaptation.

 - Urban Management: looking into socio-economic models to manage cities and forecast spatial effects and financial risks of policy measures by considering the emerging area of urban informatics (i.e. using sensors, GPS, social network data)